-- The amount actually spent (limited to the advance or allowance), or - The daily amounts set out in the table below where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
+- The amount actually spent (limited to the advance or allowance), or - For a day trip where employee is not spending at least one night away from his/her normal place of residence, an amount not exceeding R169. - The daily amounts set out in the table below where the employee is obliged to spend at least one night away from his/her usual place of residence on business.
 When the deemed amounts are used, the employee does not have to produce proof of the amounts spent and the allowance is not subject to employees' tax.

-Cost 2018 2019 2020 Meals and incidental cost in South Africa R397 R416 R435 Incidental cost only in South Africa R122 R128 R134 Daily amount for travel outside South Africa As per SARS website osite
+Cost 2023 2024 2025 Meals and incidental cost in South Africa R493 R522 R548 Incidental cost only in South Africa R152 R161 R169 Daily amount for travel outside South Africa As per SARS website osite